 Risk factors are genetic, socioeconomic, behavioral, and acquired characteristics, conditions, and circumstances that make future outcomes (e.g., premature death or disability) more likely.

-A Trade-off is a conscious decision to choose to pursue a particular goal even though it means giving up or lowering the commitment to another goal.
+Trade-offs are conscious decisions to pursue particular goals even though it means giving up or lowering the commitment to other goals.

-Goal-oriented healthcare assumes that there are four types of goals: 1) survival; 2) maximization of quality of life; 3) optimization of personal growth and development; and 4) a good death.
+Goal-oriented care assumes that there are four types of goals: 1) survival; 2) maximization of quality of life; 3) optimization of personal growth and development; and 4) a good death.

 Survival: